 Contemporary Israeli Theatre has gained immense popularity: five million tickets are sold annually by the various theatres, and relative to the size of the country’s population of some eight million, this is a most impressive achievement.
 Every evening throughout the country plays are performed to full houses, and at any given moment one can choose from a multitude of possibilities in various genres and artistic styles.
 Among audiences the success of Israeli Theatre even surpasses that of soccer!

-In recent years, theatre professionals from a variety of countries have visited Israel both for the International Exposures of Israeli Theatre and for the events of IsraDrama: Spotlight on Israeli Drama.
-The countries represented include Germany, Poland, France, Hungary, Russia, Denmark, The Netherlands, Italy, Belgium, Bulgaria, Slovakia, Austria, Spain, China, Finland, Sweden, Norway, Romania, the Czech Republic, Slovenia, Turkey, Thailand, Cyprus, Greece, Canada, the United Kingdom, Estonia, Croatia, and the United States.
+In recent years, theatre professionals from a variety of countries have visited Israel both for the International Exposures of Israeli Theatre and for the events of Isra-Drama: Spotlight on Israeli Drama.
+The countries represented include Germany, Poland, France, Hungary, Russia, Denmark, The Netherlands, Italy, Belgium, Bulgaria, Slovakia, Austria, Spain, China, Finland, Sweden, Greece, Norway, Romania, the Czech Republic, Slovenia, Ukraine, Serbia, Lithuania, Turkey, Thailand, Cyprus, Canada, the United Kingdom, Estonia, Croatia, and the United States.

-I hope that the International Exposure of Israeli Theatre 2017 will provide new experiences for you and will lead to artistic collaborations and a continued dialogue throughout the global village.
+We hope that the Isra-Drama & International Exposure of Israeli Theatre 2018 will provide new experiences for you and will lead to artistic collaborations and a continued dialogue throughout the global village.